himansh-gjr/MERN-Full-Auth/server/README.md

 ## Backend of MERN-Full auth

-This if frontend implementation for this project using Node js (Express js).
+This is backend implementation for this project using Node js (Express js).

 To setup the backend run `npm i` (to install all dependencies)